encode/starlette/docs/third-party-packages.md

 High performance, easy to learn, fast to code, ready for production web API framework.
 Inspired by **APIStar**'s previous server system with type declarations for route parameters, based on the OpenAPI specification version 3.0.0+ (with JSON Schema), powered by **Pydantic** for the data handling.

-### Bocadillo

-<a href="https://github.com/bocadilloproject/bocadillo" target="_blank">GitHub</a> |
-<a href="https://bocadilloproject.github.io" target="_blank">Documentation</a>

-A modern Python web framework filled with asynchronous salsa.
-Bocadillo is **async-first** and designed with productivity and simplicity in mind.
-It is not meant to be minimal: a **carefully chosen set of included batteries** helps you build performant web apps and services with minimal setup.

 ### Flama

 <a href="https://github.com/perdy/flama/" target="_blank">GitHub</a> |